Choose another writer in this calendar:

 In his early poems Kharms experimented with structure and technique, trying to create new meanings through sounds alone.
 Later his writing in general moved toward stylistic simplicity.
 In his mini stories he challenged ordinary logic and rationality of the world.
 Anna Akhmatova said, that Kharms "managed to do what almost no one else could, write the so-called prose of the twentieth century."

-In 1926 Kharms collaborated with the experimental theatre group Radiks, alongside Igor Bakhterev and Vvedenskii.
+Alongside Igor Bakhterev and Vvedenskii, Kharms collaborated with the experimental theatre group Radiks'.
+He hoped to expand Radiks' even further and publish an anthology of its material.
+These plans never came to fruition.
 With Zabolotsky, Konstantin Vaghinov and others, he was a founder-member of the informal group of artist and writers called the OBERIU (The Association of Real Art), which was active from 1926 to 1930.
 Its members called themselves "a new vanguard of the revolutionary Left in fine arts, theater, cinema, music, and literature."
 "Art is a cupboard," the group stated, and "Poems aren't pies; we aren't herring".
+An article, which appeared in the Petersburg newspaper Smena (Change) and which declared the poetry of OBERIU counterrevolutionary, marked not only the end of absurdist performances but the Russian modernism itself.
 Very few of the founders of the group escaped jail and exile.
 Zabolotsky spent the years 1938 to 1946 at various labour camps in Siberia.
 Vaghinov died ill and penniless in 1934.

 Elizaveta Bam, Kharms' absurdist drama, which was produced in 1928 at the Leningrad Press Club, was a part of OBERIU evening.
 This performance was poorly reviewed by the Leningrad Krasnaya gazeta (Red Gazette).
 However, nowadays Elizaveta Bam is considered a precursor of Eugène Ionesco's theater of the absurd.
 In its Kafkaesque or anarchistic world of false accusation Elizaveta is accused of committing a crime she has not yet committed.
 The play was not performed in Russia until the 1980s.